Why MR?

 Automation & Mechatronic Systems* graduate, Class of 2015

 Benjamin graduated from University College London with a Master of Science in Robotics and Computation.
-He is currently a Senior Robotics Software Engineer at Dyson Singapore.
+He is currently a Lead Robotics Software Engineer at Dyson Singapore.

 *Renamed the Diploma in Mechatronics & Robotics